-UMD’s Department of Dining Services, College of Agriculture and Natural Resources (AGNR) and Office of Sustainability are partnered to create “Terp Farm” a sustainable farming operation located just 15 miles from the College Park campus.
-The College of AGNR has committed two acres at the Central Maryland Research and Education Center’s Upper Marlboro facility for Terp Farm.
-Terp Farm will offer four-season vegetable production to be used in selected dining halls and on the Green Tidings mobile dining food truck, as well as provide produce to food-insecure members of the campus and College Park communities.
+UMD’s Department of Dining Services, College of Agriculture and Natural Resources (AGNR) and Office of Sustainability are partnered to manage “Terp Farm”, a sustainable farming operation located just 15 miles from the College Park campus.
+The College of AGNR committed two acres at the Central Maryland Research and Education Center’s Upper Marlboro facility for Terp Farm.
+Terp Farm offers four-season vegetable production and the vegetables are provided to campus dining halls, catering, Green Tidings mobile dining food truck, and donated to food-insecure members of the campus and College Park communities.

 Just 15 miles from campus at the Upper Marlboro Research and Education Center, the farm is two acres of field with high tunnel space.

 Students from many campus departments are getting their hands dirty at Terp Farm.
 When class is not in session, student staff will work at the farm.

 Peppers, tomatoes, herbs, lettuce, squash, broccoli, kale, collards and MORE.

 5% – 10% of produce grown at Terp Farm will be donated to people in need.

 Look for Terp Farm produce at 251 North, Green Tidings, South Campus Dining Hall and The Diner.